willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 I've found that `.then(console.log)` in particular surprises people.
 When you think about it, `console.log` is just a function that takes an arbitrary number of arguments and prints them to the console.

-If we wanted to log results in the middle of a promise chain and then continue transforming the result, we could even do the following:
+If we wanted to log results in the middle of a promise chain and then continue transforming the result, we do something like this:

 ```js
 const parseJson = response => response.json();